pulumi/docs/pulumi-hugo/themes/default/content/blog/announcing-v6-of-the-pulumi-aws-classic-provider/index.md

 ### Upstream Breaking Changes

 Pulumi AWS Classic v6 ships all improvements and bug fixes of upstream versions from 5.0.0 to 5.9.0.
 It also contains a number of upstream breaking changes.
-See [changelog](https://github.com/hashicorp/terraform-provider-aws/blob/main/CHANGELOG.md) to navigate the entire list.
+Please refer to the [changelog](https://github.com/hashicorp/terraform-provider-aws/blob/main/CHANGELOG.md) to navigate the entire list.

 ### Fixes for Highly Upvoted Issues